Matseonzhek/stage3-module3-task/README.md

   Instagram hashtags) as well.
 - Support retrieval of author by news id.
 - Support retrieval of tags by news id.
-- Support retrieval of news by tag names, tag ids, author name, title, content (all params are optional and can be used in conjunction).
+- Support retrieval of news by tagModel names, tagModel ids, author name, title, content (all params are optional and can be used in conjunction).

 #### Prerequisites